isha55-ui/Micro-IT/README.md

 # Micro-IT
 <B>CALCULATOR</B>
-I've created a professional calculator app that meets all your requirements.
+<br>I've created a professional calculator app that meets all your requirements.</br>
 Here are the key features:

 Design & Layout: